 Crash cymbals are most often played at the end of a drum fill, to help signify a musical transition whilst adding some excitement and variety.
 The sound of a crash cymbal is loud, washy, and explosive in order to cut through the music!

-A ride cymbal is the most used part of a drum set within jazz music, and they are a staple component within any conventional drum set.
+A ride cymbal is the most played part of a jazz drum set , and they are a staple component within any conventional drum set.
 Ride cymbals look fairly similar to crash cymbals, but they are larger; ranging from 20” upwards.
 They also typically have a larger bell – adding harmonics and presence to the sound.

 A ride cymbal sound is most often a clean and articulate ‘ping’ sound that has a defined note and a short sustain, in comparison to the long sustain and washy explosive sound of a crash cymbal.